pnp/blog/content/weekly-agenda/23-03-20/index.md

 Get involved by joining a call!
 We host a variety of [community calls](https://aka.ms/community/calls) each week, where we demo solutions, announce new features and where you can connect with like-minded people.
 These calls are for everyone to join, simply download the recurrent invite and get involved.

 {{< notice important>}}
-As United States moves to daylight saving time starting from the Sunday 12th of March which is two weeks before Europe, some of the meeting times might be impacted for you for following two weeks.
+As United States moves to daylight saving time starting from the Sunday 12th of March which is two weeks before Europe, some of the meeting times might be impacted for you for following week.

 If you have downloaded the recurrent invite, meeting time should be properly adjusted in your calendar.
 {{< /notice >}}